 Geraldine's career includes two periods of administrative leadership at the renowned Penland School of Crafts.
 In the mid-80s, she was responsible for oversight of the scholarship program, the coordination of all services, and the management of special events.
 Later, as assistant director for seven years, she oversaw operational phases of the school’s management.
 Previously, Plato was public information director for the Mississippi Arts Commission, developing and implementing communications for the statewide arts organization.
 For seven years Geraldine served as head of the Spruce Pine Montessori School where she developed innovative programs and curriculum, donor relationships, and fundraising strategies while managing faculty, staff and hundreds of volunteers in the four-county service area.
 Most recently she served as the executive director of HandMade in America, a regional organization whose mission is to grow local economies through craft.

 A dedicated volunteer, she has served on the boards of: The Blue Ridge National Heritage Area, The EnergyXchange, the Blue Ridge Regional Hospital Foundation, Dig In!
 Yancey County Community Garden, and chaired the Mitchell County affiliate board of the Community Foundation of Western North Carolina and the Penland Post Office Historic Renovation Project.
 She was a cabinet member of the Asheville Hub Project for two years.
-Currently, she serves as president of the board for the Center for Craft, Creativity and Design.
+She served as president of the board for the Center for Craft, Creativity and Design.

 "I believe in the power of harnessing the voice of the community.
-They are the experts and from their assets and abilities comes a strategy for change that will be long-lasting and self-sustaining."
+They are the experts, from their assets and abilities comes a strategy for change that will be long-lasting and self-sustaining."

 Megan Williams Jamison is an urban planner with expertise in community outreach and engagement, creative economic development and downtown revitalization, urban agriculture, and sustainable food systems planning.